Vanilla-Sugared Rhubarb Chews

 Dehydrating rhubarb is quite simple.
 Normally, you would need to quickly blanch the rhubarb before dehydrating, however, since this recipe calls for macerating the rhubarb, you can skip that step!

-2. Macerate rhubarb in sugar for 1 hour
+- Macerate rhubarb in sugar and vanilla for 4 hours

 It’s that easy!
 More specific instructions, including ingredient measurements are provided in the recipe below.

-How to know when Candied Rhubarb is properly dehydrated
+How to know when Vanilla-Sugared Rhubarb Chews are properly dehydrated

-Raw rhubarb is shelf stable for about 2 weeks, however macerating with sugar, as well as dehydrating makes Candied Rhubarb shelf stable for several more weeks.
+Raw rhubarb is shelf stable for about 2 weeks, however macerating with sugar, as well as dehydrating makes Vanilla-Sugared Rhubarb Chews shelf stable for several more weeks.
 However, it will likely be gobbled up long before then.
-If you don’t see yourself eating the Candied Rhubarb right away, I suggest storing in the freezer to extend it’s shelf life.
+If you don’t see yourself eating the Vanilla-Sugared Rhubarb Chews right away, I suggest storing them in the fridge or freezer to extend their shelf life and quality.

 A collection of handy knick-knacks to elevate your outdoor cooking experience